Skip to contents

 #> 10 Sg_04_01 0.97516409 95.60894 1.1414566 0.055859866

-The stocks units are mass/area to a depth (length).
-The units will be those provided in the dataframe.
-In the example data mass will be g and the area cm-2 (as the dry bulk density was in g/cm-3) and the depth will be 100 cm, as the minimum and maximum depth of the samples was in cm: g/cm-2 in the top 100 cm.
+The stock units are mass/area to a depth (length).
+The actual units will depend on those provided in the original dataframe.
+In the example data (bluecarbon_data), the carbon mass will be in g and the area cm-2 (as the dry bulk density was in g/cm-3) and the depth will be 100 cm, as the minimum and maximum depth of the samples was in cm.
+So the units for the estimated carbon stock in this case are g/cm-2 in the top 100 cm.

-To estimate the stock to a depth different than 100, we have to specify it in the parameter “depth”.
+To estimate the stock to a depth different than 100 cm, we have to specify it in the parameter “depth”.
+For example, to estimate the carbon stock down to 75 cm:

 #> core stockwc maxd stock stock_se